responsibleIT/spraakzaak/README.md

 ## Project Status

 This is a **public project**, but **not open source**.
-Thus, prticipation or contributions are subject to approval by the project partners:
+Thus, participation or contributions are subject to approval by the project partners:

 - **Gemeente Amsterdam (City of Amsterdam)**
 - **Responsible IT Lab, Amsterdam University of Applied Sciences (HvA)**